lyase/install/README.md

-The main Goal in this project is to provide an Installation Script written in Bash, and Called the WittyWizard-install.sh Script, and CMS written in C++, know as Witty Wizard, as well as a Video Tutorial Series called The Witty Wizard, with a You-Tube Chanel.
+The main Goal in this project is to provide an Installation Script written in Bash, and Called the WittyWizard-install.sh Script, and CMS written in C++ using Witty, so its know as Witty Wizard, as well as a Video Tutorial Series called The Witty Wizard, with a You-Tube Chanel.

 The Tutorial Video Series, is targeted for none Programmers, as well as seasoned vets